Victor Hugo: Writings on Slavery and Colonialism

+Campaign against the Death Penalty

 As a novelist, diarist, and member of Parliament, Victor Hugo fought a lifelong battle for the abolition of the death penalty.
 The Last Day of a Condemned Man published in 1829 analyses the pangs of a man awaiting execution; several entries in Things Seen (Choses vues), the diary he kept between 1830 and 1885, convey his firm condemnation of what he regarded as a barbaric sentence; on 15 September 1848, seven months after the Revolution of 1848, he delivered a speech before the Assembly and concluded, "You have overthrown the throne. ...
 Now overthrow the scaffold."
 His influence was credited in the removal of the death penalty from the constitutions of Geneva, Portugal, and Colombia.
 He had also pleaded for Benito Juárez to spare the recently captured emperor Maximilian I of Mexico, but to no avail.

+Return from Exile

 Although Napoleon III granted an amnesty to all political exiles in 1859, Hugo declined, as it meant he would have to curtail his criticisms of the government.
 It was only after Napoleon III fell from power and the Third Republic was proclaimed that Hugo finally returned to his homeland in 1870, where he was promptly elected to the National Assembly and the Senate.

 He was in Paris during the siege by the Prussian Army in 1870, famously eating animals given to him by the Paris Zoo.
 As the siege continued, and food became ever more scarce, he wrote in his diary that he was reduced to "eating the unknown".